 I looked down at it.

-Then, without further ado, the woman, who was in a blue singlet, had cropped brown curls, and was wearing a wrap around skirt with tassels along the hem, got back in her car.
+Then, without further ado, the woman, who was in a blue singlet, had cropped brown curls, and was wearing a sarong with tassels along the hem, got back in her car.

 I watched her drive off as I sat fingering a page of the pad, which was newsprint.